cryptimeleon/cryptimeleon.github.io/docs/benchmarking.md

 The `NoExpMultiExp` mode counts this as a single multi-exponentiation with two terms.
 No group operations are counted since they are all part of the multi-exponentiation.
 The `Total` mode does not consider the multi-exponentiation as its own unit.
-Instead, it counts the group operations, inversions, and squarings that are part of evaluating the multi-exponentiation (using a wNAF-type algorithm).
+Instead, it counts the group operations, inversions, and squarings that are part of evaluating the multi-exponentiation (using a wNAF-type algorithm by default, but the algorithm used can be configured).
 Combining these metrics gives us therefore a more complete picture of the computational costs.

-A more detailed (code) example is given below:
+Let's see the difference in action by performing an exponentiation and examining the number of operations done in both counting modes:

 ```java
 DebugGroup debugGroup = new DebugGroup("DG1", 1000000);